Photo Credit: sanjeev misra/Shutterstock.com.

 One big thing to know before you purchase a warranty is what time and mileage will work best for you.
 There are a lot of different combinations.
 Also, give thought to how much coverage you want.
 Generally, you can go from basic powertrain coverage, all the way up to plans that cover maintenance.
 The price, of course, goes up with the higher levels of coverage.
 You can also usually choose a low deductible amount, or save money on the cost of the warranty by paying a higher deductible.

 Speaking of price, many times you can get a discount on the warranty just for asking.
 In a lot of cases, the amount you pay for a warranty is negotiable.
-Like everything else, it never hurts to ask!
+As with everything else, it never hurts to ask!
 However, in recent years, some dealerships have been sued for not offering like warranties to different people at the same price.
 The allegation is discrimination.
 Still, it doesn't hurt to ask for 10% or so off the price.

 Don't Believe the Ads You See